Xenoth/Error-Handler-For-C/README.md

 ## How to Use
 First Edit ErrorEnum.h enumeration, you must not edit ERR_SUCCESS as it's used by Error_Handler.

-1. Your functions can set the last Error using "Error_Handler.setLastError(error_type)"
+1. Your functions can set the last error_type using "Error_Handler.setLastError(error_type)"
 2. You can check if something is wrong by using "Error_Handler.errorHappened()"
 3. If so you can get the last error_type with "Error_Handler.getLastError()"